eseidelGoogle/game/README.md

 The objectives for this game include:

 * Prove that Flutter's performance is fast.
-* Prove that Flutter's widget system is versatle.
+* Prove that Flutter's widget system is versatile.
 * Prove that Flutter's feature set is rich and capable.

 This game is very much a work in progress.
 If you have any